Lealdana/Simon_Class_Website/readme.md

 This will contain the styling of each individual HTML pages.

 ## Services

 Services pages didsplays the lsit of services that we provide.

+### Contact

+Contat page can be used to contact the company.

+###